raghavrajmittal/helpful/data-science.md

         print(os.path.join(dirname, filename))
 ```

-#### 3.2 Meet and Greet Data
-This is the meet and greet step.
-Get to know your data by first name and learn a little bit about it.
-What does it look like (datatype and values), what makes it tick (independent/ feature variables), and its goals in life (dependent/target variables).
-Think of it like a first date, before you jump in and start poking it in the bedroom.

 Load in the input files, take a peek at them using ```df.head()```, generate descriptive statistics about the data using ```df.describe()```, and get an idea about the variable datatypes using ```df.info()```.
 ```python
 # load data